Chart Color Schemes

 The level of general health in Duncraig is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Duncraig shows above-average health outcomes with both young and elderly cohorts having low prevalence of common conditions.
-The rate of private health cover is exceptionally high at approximately 61% of its total population (10,611 people), compared to the national average of 55.3%.
+Duncraig shows superior health outcomes with both young and elderly cohorts experiencing low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (10,611 people), surpassing the national average of 55.3%.

-The most prevalent medical conditions are arthritis and asthma, affecting 7.4% and 7.0% of residents respectively.
-72.0% of residents declare themselves completely clear of ailments, slightly higher than Greater Perth's 71.5%.
-Duncraig has a higher proportion of seniors aged 65 and over at 21.8% (3,770 people) compared to Greater Perth's 20.1%.
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.4 and 7.0% of residents respectively.
+A significant majority, 72.0%, report being completely free from medical ailments, compared to 71.5% across Greater Perth.
+Duncraig has a higher proportion of seniors aged 65 and over at 21.8% (3,770 people), compared to the Greater Perth average of 20.1%.
+Health outcomes among seniors in Duncraig are particularly strong, outperforming those of the general population in health metrics.

 Frequently Asked Questions - Health